 Real estate businesses are exposed to a broad range of risk exposures so it’s important to have comprehensive insurance cover for all your activities, and also to keep detailed records in case you do have to claim.
 Here are some tips to help you make sure your real estate business is properly protected.

-“Utilising an insurance broker that understands the real estate industry and all of its operations is key to ensuring your business is obtaining the right cover.
-Each aspect of a real estate business is reviewed an rated separately depending on the risk, whether you only engage in residential and commercial sales and property management, or your business undertakes more complex activities such as off the plan sales, valuations or business broking.”
+Having a specialist broker review each aspect of a real estate business and rate them separately, depending on the risk, ensures that you get the type of cover that you need.
+This could vary according to whether you only engage in residential and commercial sales and property management, or your business undertakes more complex activities such as off the plan sales, valuations or business broking.

-Whether your insurance applies to your business assets, employees, clients, customers or members of the general public you service, core insurance policies such as professional indemnity, liability and cyber are vital to safeguard your business.
+Real estate agencies and real estate agents commonly need a range of insurance protections that apply to business assets, employees, clients, customers or members of the general public you service and key business insurance policies professional indemnity, various liability policies and cyber security are vital to safeguard your business.

 With increased occupancy rates and traffic within properties, it’s important to maintain property inspection schedules and ensure that all maintenance tasks are addressed in a prompt and timely manner.

 Clear and concise communications with tenants and landlords is of utmost importance, and documentation and record keeping should be maintained as key risk management tools.